pyControl/docs/docs/user-guide/troubleshooting.md

 - Make sure you have disabled the pyboard from acting as a USB flash drive using the 'Disable USB flash drive' option in the board config menu.
 This stops the computers from trying to access or modify the boards file system which can otherwise cause reliability issues.
 #
-- On windows, use the micropython USB drivers rather than the generic windows USB serial device drivers.
+- Use the Micropython USB drivers rather than the generic windows USB serial device drivers (see below).

+### How to install the Micropython USB drivers

+By default windows will use generic USB serial device drivers for connected pyboards.
+Normally this works fine, but if you are having reliability problems, or the GUI is not recognising connected pyboards due the computers operating system langage being set to something other than English (see above), it is recommended to use the Micropython USB drivers.

 To check which drivers you are using, look in the windows device manager under *Ports (COM & LPT)*, if your pyboard shows up as a *USB Serial Device* then you are using the generic windows driver, if it shows up as a *Pyboard USB Comm port* you are using the micropython USB drivers.
 For information on installing the microputhon USB drivers see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) and the micropython [docs](http://docs.micropython.org/en/latest/pyboard/pyboard/tutorial/repl.html).
 The micropython drivers are unsigned so to install them on Windows 10, follow the instructions [here](https://www.maketecheasier.com/install-unsigned-drivers-windows10/) under *Install Unsigned Drivers from Advanced Boot Menu*.
 You should only need to do this the first time you install the drivers on a computer.

-Note, the micropython USB driver is stored on the pyboards flash drive, so if you have disabled the pyboard from acting as a flash drive using the GUI's board config menu, you will need to re-enable it in order to access the driver file from windows.
+The micropython USB driver is stored on the pyboards flash drive, so if you have disabled the pyboard from acting as a flash drive using the GUI's board config menu, you will need to re-enable it in order to access the driver file from windows.

 ### Unable to setup state machine